“Why don’t we do the things we know are good for us?” This is one of the most common questions I hear on a daily basis.

-There are valid reasons for this.
-Many are connected with the way we are hard-wired and how our brains have evolved.
+There are valid reasons why we don’t!
+Many are connected to the evolution of our brains and how we are hard-wired.
 Furthermore, because we have two different parts to the mind, this adds a tricky hurdle standing in the way of our success.
 Even though most people know what they need to do, the following statement is many people’s response to the above question:

 ‘I know what I should do I just don’t know why I don’t do it.’
 Click To Tweet